WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Hate Sink: Is very much this in Halo 4, where he's presented as a far more hatable figure than the actual Big Bad.
 He retains this role after becoming a senator by the time of HUNT the TRUTH, where he launches an anti-Chief campaign following Chief's alleged attack on the Biko peace conference; just listen to his speech, which had the whole fanbase frothing in rage.

 - Jerkass Has a Point: He wants Cortana dismantled due to her rampancy, believing her a risk to the entire crew.
-As Cortana comes back as a megalomaniac obsessed with conquering the galaxy, he's proven totally correct.
+In Halo 5, Cortana comes back as a megalomaniac obsessed with conquering the galaxy, proving him totally correct.

 - Screw This, I'm Outta Here!: He refuses to listen to the Master Chief about the threat the Didact represents and instead leaves Requiem to return to Earth for orders, abandoning the Chief and Cortana to stop the Didact on their own.
-FLEETCOM is not happy with his decision, and promptly removes him from command and tosses him in the brig.
+FLEETCOM is not happy with his decision, and promptly removes him from command.

 - Sleazy Politician: After being removed from command, he spins his connections into a comfortable political career in the Jovian colonies.
-A good working example of his sleaziness is how quickly he changes his tune when the Chief is found to be innocent of the Biko massacre.
+A good working example of his sleaziness is how quickly he changes his tune when the Chief is found to be innocent of the Biko massacre, followed by taking a leave of absence, officially due to unrelated family matters, but unofficially to avoid the political shitstorm his statements will undoubtedly cause.

 Captain Thomas J. Lasky (77698-41073-TL)